inspiredcancercare/IOTOX-ACU-prediction/main.md

 Model calibration and risk threshold determination
 --------------------------------------------------

-After creating ML models, we use Platt scaling method to create a calibration model using the pre-COVID training sample following steps below for each model:
+After creating ML models, we use the Platt scaling method to create a calibration model using the pre-COVID testing sample following steps below for each model:

 1. Applied the model to make predictions on the sample and extracted the predicted probabilities generated by the model
 2. Fitted a logistic regression model to correlate the probabilities and observed outcomes (true classes)